insin/sacrum/README.rst

-When loading templates, ModelAdminViews first attempts to load a template using the namespace which was provided when it was instantiated, so to override one of its templates, you just need to define a template named using your own namespace, leading.
+When loading templates, ModelAdminViews first attempts to load a template using the namespace which was provided when it was instantiated, so to override one of its templates, you just need to define a template named using your own, leading, namespace.

 In our Vehicles example, you could extend these templates to display a vehicle's registration and the number of wheels it has in the list template like so::